-I have lower my head and confess that I used to be confused about the peroneal nerve: today’s mesh trouble.
+I have lower my head and confess that I used to be confused about the peroneal nerve: today’s mesh problem.
 Okay, I thought it affected the perineum.
 You know what they say about making assumptions, right?
-Makes a gluteus maximus out of “u” and “me.”
+Makes an ass out of “u” and “me.”
 Okay, here’s the truth: the pudendal nerve serves the perineum and the peroneal nerve served the lower, outer leg and foot but, that’s not completely true any more.
 In 1998 scientists decided to change the name of the nerve to the fibular nerve and thought that should clear things up, right?
 Well, no. The scientists didn’t count on all the old doctors who were forgetting the new name and still calling it the peroneal nerve.
 For today’s blog, I’ll call it the fibular nerve.

 Isn’t that what this blog is all about?
 Taking a close look at confusing and contradictory things that the medical profession says and sorting them out a bit so you can know what to do next?